 Welcome to this Country – Frequently Asked Questions

-This is a preview of the FAQ template “Welcome to this Country” – please mind that the answers are rather general and need to be adapted to the specific processes and regulations of the country and the higher education institution.
-In the downloads-section below you can find FAQs tailored to several EU countries.
+This is a preview of the FAQ template “Welcome to this Country” in English language.
+Please mind that the answers are rather general and need to be adapted to the specific processes and regulations of the country.
+In the download-section below you can find FAQs tailored to eight European countries, using the local languages.

 - Conditions for refugees during and after seeking asylum

 - Systems for transport, health and working

 There are several ways and means for finding a job; for instance from the Public Employment Service, which will typically require that the person registers as a job seeker.

 Jobs are often communicated throughout network, friends and neighbours in the local community.
 Besides, the personal initiative – simply calling by telephone or visiting an enterprise is often regarded a welcoming initiative to prove interest.